ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 ---
-title: "Using Singularity to create and run containers: Getting started"
+title: "Singularity: Getting started"
 teaching: 20
 exercises: 10
 questions:
-- "What is Singularity and why might it be useful to me?"
+- "What is Singularity and why might I want to use it?"
-- "What is a Singularity container and how do I run one?"
-- "What is a Singularity image?"
 objectives:
 - "Understand what Singularity is and when you might want to use it."
 - "Undertake your first run of a simple Singularity container."